adneovrebo/firebase-function-CRUD-api/README.md

 ## Firestore rules

-By setting all to flase in firestore.rules only admin e.g. function can access it.
+By setting all to false in firestore.rules only admin e.g. function can access it.

 ## Run frontend